cokasaki/website/content/project/opt-design-project/index.md

   caption: Photo by rawpixel on Unsplash
   focal_point: Smart
 slides: example
-summary: An example of using the in-built project page.
+summary: We investigate the effect of logistical constraints on optimal spatial sampling design.
 tags:
 - Stochastic PDE
 - Optimal Sampling Design